-Senior Lecturer on Global Health and Social Medicine, Part-time
+Senior Lecturer on Global Health and Social Medicine

 Dr. Cassell is vice president for TB Drug Development at the Infectious Disease Research Institute in Seattle, Washington, professor emeritus and former chair, Department of Microbiology, University of Alabama at Birmingham, and former vice president for scientific affairs and distinguished Lilly research scholar for infectious diseases at Eli Lilly and Company in Indianapolis, Indiana.
 She founded the Forum on Drug Discovery, Development and Translation, which she continues to co-chair, at the Institute of Medicine.

-Subhash received his medical degree from Pakistan, and his Masters in Public Health (Infectious Diseases) and doctorate in Global Disease Epidemiology and Control from Johns Hopkins University.
+Subhash received his medical degree from Pakistan, and his Master's in Public Health (Infectious Diseases) and doctorate in Global Disease Epidemiology and Control from Johns Hopkins University.
 He is also a member of the charter class Certified in Public Health (CPH) by the National Board of Public Health Examiners, USA.

 Matthew Coates joined the Program in Global Noncommunicable Disease and Social Change as an Associate in 2016.
 As a member of the program, he has supported the work of the Lancet Commission on Reframing Noncommunicable Diseases and Injuries for the Poorest Billion (Lancet NCDI Poverty Commission).